 - I can manipulate the system so it looks like I got the target.

 Often, Option 1 is just too hard.
-Results and targets, more so these days, are achieved by teams, not individuals.
+Results and targets are normally achieved by teams, not individuals.
 The sales person may need help from a pre-sales person, an appointment-setter, or marketing, or even the social media team that source leads from content.
 But yes, the individual attempts to work harder to get the target.
-Here’s the problem, working harder often does not produce the result.
+Here’s the problem.
+Working harder often does not produce the result.
 Changes in performance often needs a change to the processes and systems that produce the outcome.

 Option 2, game the numbers.
 Can do, especially when our targets are percentages, we just need to alter the denominator.
 When the target is activity based, we just do more.